 Is This Trauma I’m Experiencing?

-These day most people are familiar with the terms ‘trauma’ and ‘abuse’ and PTSD.
+These days most people are familiar with the terms ‘trauma’ and ‘abuse’ and PTSD.
 They are terms that are in the media.
 Some of the signs of trauma are also familiar.
 Some are less familiar and less obvious.
 Anger and irritability, depressiveness, social withdrawal, and anxiety for no apparent reason are some of the common signs of trauma.
-Fear that doesn’t have a clear, rational basis.
+Also fear that doesn’t have a clear, rational basis can indicate trauma.

 Trauma may seem like a ‘heavy’ term reserved for really big, dramatic experiences like rape, combat and natural disasters.
-Fortunately, research has advanced in understanding at a neurological level what is happening in the mind of a traumatized person.
-What we now know from that research is that trauma can happen from very mundane and everyday experiences that land on a person as a shock.
-For example, vicarious trauma can be experienced on the job in a variety of professions.
-An unexpected passing of a loved one even if the circumstances weren’t violent, or childhood emotional neglect.
-These are some examples of life events that are not necessarily dramatic, but can have a traumatizing impact of a person.
+Fortunately, research has advanced our understanding at a neurological level what is happening in the mind of a traumatized person.
+What we now know from that research is that trauma can happen from relatively mundane and common experiences.
+The best current understanding is that the critical factor is that the person fears for their safety to such an extend that the person’s primitive animal defence mechanism are activated (i.e. fight, flight, freeze, or collapse).
+An unexpected passing of a loved one, or childhood emotional neglect can be perceived as a life-threatening situation.
+These are some examples of life events that are not uncommon, but can have a traumatizing impact of a person.

 Trauma Therapy can Help you Get Past Your Past

 The therapists at Russell & Associates are trained professionals and most have advanced training in trauma therapy.
 From advances in research in the past 10-20 years, we have a much better understanding of how to treat and bring about relief and possibly full resolution of trauma symptoms.
 For example;

 - We know that a person who has suffered trauma can not simply ‘get over it’.
 Their mind and body is stuck in a loop of thinking, feeling and reacting they can’t get out of by ‘trying harder’.